During her time living in America, a Finnish journalist gets philosophical while looking for the true home of Santa.

 Finland didn’t claim itself as Santa’s country of residence until 1927, when radio personality Markus Rautio declared Korvatunturi, a mountain in the Finnish far north, to be Santa’s home.
 His official postal address has since moved to Rovaniemi, a city just a couple kilometres from the Arctic Circle, but these days Santa Claus offers a marketable face for Finnish tourism.
-During a typical winter in a time of no travel restrictions, hundreds of thousands of European and Asian visitors flock to Finnish Lapland, with total overnight stays in the region surpassing three million.
+During a typical winter, hundreds of thousands of European and Asian visitors flock to Finnish Lapland, with total overnight stays in the region surpassing three million.

 “As far as Santa Claus living in Finland, we can stand behind a few facts,” says Ilkka Länkinen, founder and CEO of Rovaniemi-based Pro Santa, a company that sends trained Santa Clauses around the world and is home to the Christmas village Joulukka.
 “Finnish is the only language in the world that has named the month of December after Christmas,” he notes.
 “Joulukuu literally translates to ‘Christmas month’.
 And even though Santa might keep an office at the North Pole, he can’t live there, because reindeer can’t survive there.
 In Lapland, they can make it through the winter.”

 “The fact that we have a real Santa Claus workshop and a real Santa Claus whom tourists can meet year-round is important,” says Tommi Lappalainen, CEO of Santa Television, which markets Santa Claus multimedia items and offers a live webcam into Santa’s village in Rovaniemi during December.